3 Bedroom, 2.5 Bath right in the middle of nature

 Jake Bauers purchased this House in 2010

-Why Jake Bauers chose Canton of Nicoya
+Why Jake Bauers chose Nicoya

 Why Costa Rica?
 In 1999 I met his wife, Ericka, a native Costa Rican.
 From the first time I visited later that year I fell in the love with the country.
 The incredible lushness of the vegetation, the diverse and incredible wildlife, the great weather year round, and the beautiful mountains rainforest and beaches kept me coming back year after year.